alibaghernejad/FScrobble/README.md

 - F# development tools

 ## Scrobbling Rules
-As a senior software engineer with experience in music streaming systems, let me explain the best practices for scrobbling state management:

 The most reliable approach for scrobbling follows Last.fm's official guidelines:

 1. **Primary Scrobbling Condition**: